C2SM/icon-vis/README.md

 #             time=2021-11-23, grid_mapping_1=b'', z_1=1.05e+04]))])
 ```

 Alternatively you can specify the vertical level using the dimension name.
-Eg if the name of the vertical dimension is generalVerticalLayer:
+E.g., if the name of the vertical dimension is generalVerticalLayer:

 ```python
 myplot = ds.psy.plot.mapvector(time=0, name=[['U', 'V']], generalVerticalLayer=8)